Marshall Islands

-The Marshall Islands, (Note: Ṃajeḷ) officially the Republic of the Marshall Islands, (Note: Aolepān Aorōkin Ṃajeḷ.
-Pronunciations: English: Republic of the Marshall Islands /ˈmɑrʃəl ˈaɪləndz/ Aolepān Aorōkin Ṃajeḷ) is an island country in Oceania.
+The Marshall Islands, (Note: M̧ajeļ) officially the Republic of the Marshall Islands, (Note: Aolepān Aorōkin M̧ajeļ.
+Pronunciations: English: Republic of the Marshall Islands /ˈmɑrʃəl ˈaɪləndz/ Aolepān Aorōkin Ṃajeḷ) is an archipelagic country in Oceania.
 The sovereign state lies west of the International Date Line and north of the equator in the Micronesia region of the Northwestern Pacific Ocean.

-The territory consists of 29 coral atolls and five main islands as well as 1,220 other very small ones, divided across two island chains: Ratak in the east and Ralik in the west.
-98.13% of its territory is water, the largest proportion of water to land of any sovereign state.
+The territory consists of 29 coral atolls, five main islands, and 1,220 other very small ones, divided across two island chains: Ratak in the east and Ralik in the west.
+98.47% of its territory is lagoon waters, (Note: The country officially has 0% inland water and 181km² land.
+Its enclosed lagoons occupy 11,673km² area, which is 98.47% of its total area.
+Its exclusive economic zone (EEZ) is 2.1 million km² of which 99.99% is water.) the largest proportion of water to land of any sovereign state.
 The country shares maritime boundaries with Wake Island to the north, (Note: Wake Island is claimed as a territory of the Marshall Islands, but is also claimed as an unorganized, unincorporated territory of the United States, with de facto control vested in the Office of Insular Affairs (and all military defenses managed by the United States military).)
 Kiribati to the southeast, Nauru to the south, and the Federated States of Micronesia to the west.
 The capital and largest city is Majuro, home to approximately half of the country's population.
-The Marshall Islands are one of only four atoll based nations in the entire world.
+The Marshall Islands are one of only four atoll-based nations, along with Kiribati, The Maldives, and Tuvalu.

 Austronesian settlers reached the Marshall Islands as early as the 2nd millennium BC and introduced Southeast Asian crops, including coconuts, giant swamp taro, and breadfruit, as well as domesticated chickens, which made the islands permanently habitable.

-Several Spanish expeditions visited the islands in the mid-16th century, but Spanish galleons usually sailed a Pacific route farther north and avoided the Marshalls.
+The first Europeans to visit the islands were the crew of a Spanish maritime expedition led by Alonso de Salazar who arrived in Taongi in 1526, which they called Isla de San Bartolomé (Saint Bartholomew Island).
+They were the survivors of a larger expedition which had sailed from Spain in 1525 led by Garcia Jofre de Loaisa.
+In 1528, another Spanish ship arrived in the Marshall Islands and visited Ujelang and Enewetak, this time led by Alvaro de Saavedra who was sailing back to the Americas from the Spice Islands.
+Later, Spanish galleons usually sailed a Pacific route farther north and avoided the Marshalls.
 European maps and charts named the group for British captain John Marshall, who explored the region in 1788.
 American Protestant missionaries and Western business interests began arriving in the 1850s.
 German copra traders dominated the economy in the 1870s and 1880s, and the German Empire annexed the Marshalls as a protectorate in 1885.